n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### (3) Applying the basic substitution features from GSUB ###

-The basic-substitution phase applies mandatory substitution features using the rules in the font's GSUB table.
+The basic-substitution stage applies mandatory substitution features using the rules in the font's GSUB table.
 In preparation for this stage, glyph sequences should be tagged for possible application of GSUB features.